 Sheldonian Theatre information

-Built in 1663, this monumental building was the first major work of Christopher Wren, at that time a professor of astronomy.
-Inspired by the classical Theatre of Marcellus in Rome, it has a rectangular front end and a semicircular back, while the ceiling of the main hall is blanketed by a fine 17th-century painting of the triumph of truth over ignorance.
-What's remarkable about the ceiling is its length, made possible by ingenious braces made of shorter timbers, for want of trees large enough.
+Begun in 1663, this monumental building was the first major work of Christopher Wren, then a professor of astronomy.
+Inspired by the classical Theatre of Marcellus in Rome, it has a rectangular front end, a semicircular back and railings decorated with classical busts.
+The ceiling in the main hall is blanketed by a fine 17th-century painting of the triumph of truth over ignorance; the ceiling’s remarkable length was made possible by ingenious braces made of shorter timbers.